AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable 3D arrays belong to the type:
 ```
 struct MArray
-    const pgs::Integer      # Pages in an array, which is not mutable.
+    pgs::Int64              # Pages in an array, which is fixed.
                             #    Each page contains a rows×cols matrix.
-    const rows::Integer     # Matrix rows in each page, which is not mutable.
+    rows::Int64             # Matrix rows in each page, which is fixed.
-    const cols::Integer     # Matrix columns in each page, which is not mutable.
+    cols::Int64             # Matrix columns in each page, which is fixed.
-    vec::Vector{Float64}    # The 3D array reshaped as a mutable column vector.
+    vec::Vector{Float64}    # An array reshaped as a column vector with mutable elements.
 end
 ```
 where vector `vec` indexes along the array's columns according to